czukowski/I18n_Plural/README.md

  * You want to be able to use `___('user.register.complete')`, like in old Kohana 2.3.4 days
  * You also want to use just `___('User password')` for short strings
  * You want to inflect the translations depending on various circumstances, such as user's gender and so on.
- * You want to translate things like `I've scanned X directories and found Y files` accurately to any language.
+ * You want to be able to translate things like `I've scanned X directories and found Y files` accurately to any language.
  * You have some legacy code using original Kohana I18n system and you don't want it to break, and you want to reuse some of its translations at the same time.
  * You want to have better `Date::fuzzy_span()` output, with actual numbers, again, in any language.